rancher/docs/content/rancher/v2.x/en/cluster-admin/editing-clusters/_index.md

 >**Note:** In Rancher v2.0.5 and v2.0.6, the names of services in the Config File (YAML) should contain underscores only: `kube_api` and `kube_controller`.

 Instead of using the Rancher UI to choose Kubernetes options for the cluster, advanced users can create an RKE config file.
-Using a config file allows you to set any of the [options available]({{< baseurl >}}/rke/latest/en/config-options/) in an RKE installation.
+Using a config file allows you to set any of the options available in an RKE installation, except for system_images configuration, by specifying them in YAML.

 - To edit an RKE config file directly from the Rancher UI, click **Edit as YAML**.
 - To read from an existing RKE file, click **Read from File**.

+In Rancher v2.0.0-v2.2.x, the config file is identical to the  [cluster config file for the Rancher Kubernetes Engine]({{<baseurl>}}/rke/latest/en/config-options/), which is the tool Rancher uses to provision clusters.
+In Rancher v2.3.0, the RKE information is still included in the config file, but it is separated from other options, so that the RKE cluster config options are nested under the `rancher_kubernetes_engine_config` directive.
+For more information, see the section about the [cluster config file.](#cluster-config-file)

 ![image]({{< baseurl >}}/img/rancher/cluster-options-yaml.png)